NoahWilmot/Stimulus-Generator/test/README.md

 ## test_grids

-`test grids` pressed `gen` and records the resulting pattern in the grid.
-It waits a few cycles and presses `gen` again, also recording the resulting pattern in the grid.
+`test_grids` presses `gen` and records the resulting pattern in the grid.
+It waits a few cycles and presses `gen` again, recording the resulting pattern in the grid once more.
 It then checks that the grid patterns are unique.

 ## test_passive